aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 ```

 ## Step 3: Set up API routes and provide IAM permissions for managing the environment
+In this step we add support for the new environment type to our API routes.
+We also add the permission for managing the new environment to two IAM roles: `EnvManagementRole` and `LaunchConstraint`
 1. Add API route
    * Add the new environment type in the `apiRouteConfig.environments` object in [backendAPI.ts](../swb-reference/src/backendAPI.ts).
 2. API routes and Permissions
    * Add the required AWS client permission for starting/stopping/connecting to the environment to `EnvManagementRole` (and its permission boundary `EnvMgmtPermissionsBoundary`) in [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml).
 For reference, check out the `sagemaker-access` policy in this role.
 When users call the start/stop/connect to environment SWB APIs, we will assume the `EnvManagementRole` in the hosting account and execute the appropriate AWS API.
    * Add the required AWS client permission for launch/terminate to the method `_createLaunchConstraintIAMRole` in [SWBStack.ts](./src/SWBStack.ts).
 For reference, check the `sagemakerPolicy` object.
-The `LaunchConstraintIAMRole` is used by Service Catalog portfolio to launch a Service Catalog product.
+The `LaunchConstraint` role is used by Service Catalog portfolio to launch a Service Catalog product.
 A Service Catalog product is equivalent to an environment type.

 ## Step 4: Add Support for environment Status Update
 The Status handler lambda writes new environment status and environment details to DDB.
 These details are sent to it by the hosting account event bus.
 We'll need to provide a mapping between the Event Bridge events and the environment DDB item.
 This mapping can be updated in the [statusHandlerLambda.ts](./src/environment/statusHandlerLambda.ts).
 This mapping only needs to be updated for new compute resources that doesn't already have the mapping specified. **If two environment types use the same compute environment, the mapping does not need to be updated.** For example EC2 Linux and EC2 Windows will use the same mapping, and no new mapping is needed.
 The events are generated by the AWS services themselves [(link)](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-service-event.html), and SWB have configured the `default` Event Bus to route those events to the `Main account`.
 For the next few steps, please refer to the [Appendix](#Appendix) section for examples of what Sagemaker Event Bridge events look like.